 Flaky, herb-infused scones filled with tiny pockets of cheddar cheese that melt in your mouth.
-The baking world’s answer to the savory scone which is similar to a biscuit, only fancier.

-- Heat the oven to 425 degrees F. Line a large baking sheet with a silpat or parchment paper.
+- Heat the oven to 425 degrees F. Line a large baking sheet with a

-- Whisk the flour, salt and black pepper together in a large bowl.
+- Whisk the flour, salt, and black pepper together in a large bowl.

 - Stir in almost all the cheese (leaving a little for sprinkling on top) and the thyme.

-- In a separate bowl whisk the egg, buttermilk and mustard together.
+- In a separate bowl whisk the egg, buttermilk, and mustard together.
 Remove a tablespoon of it and set aside to brush over the tops.

-- Make a well in middle of the flour mix and pour in the buttermilk mixture.
+- Make a well in the middle of the flour mix and pour in the buttermilk mixture.
 Stir until the mixture forms a soft, spongy dough.